-In other words, use high quality balsamic vinegar or buy/make balsamic reduction.
+In other words, use high quality balsamic vinegar or buy/make balsamic glaze.
 Both options offer intense flavor and look pretty (runny balsamic vinegars will travel straight to the bottom of the plate).
 See the recipe notes for my suggestions.

 Double the recipe for a crowd.

 The recipe as written calls for 1 pound strawberries and 1/2 log of goat cheese.
 To double the recipe, just grab another pound of strawberries and make sure you have plenty of basil.